 High Demand for Prime JTC Properties

-Demand for prime JTC properties often exceeds supply, especially in well-established industrial zones.
-Businesses may face stiff competition when bidding for sought-after locations.
-To mitigate this challenge, tenants should prepare strong applications that highlight their business value and alignment with JTC’s development goals.
-Additionally, keeping an eye on upcoming property releases can increase the chances of securing a suitable property.
+To mitigate this challenge, tenants should prepare strong applications that highlight their business value, operational track record, and alignment with JTC’s development goals and Singapore’s broader industrial strategy.
+Additionally, keeping an eye on upcoming property releases and maintaining relationships with JTC consultants can increase the chances of securing a suitable property.
+Established tenants with good compliance records may also benefit from renewal priority for their existing spaces.

 Common Disputes and How to Avoid Them